-Seven Low-Cost Artifacts for any Commander Magic Deck
+Top 7 Low-Cost Artifacts for Any Commander Magic Deck

 Artifacts in Magic

-Artifacts are a versatile bunch; as colorless spells, they can blend into any Commander deck, no matter which colors you're using.
+Artifacts are a versatile bunch; as colorless spells, they can blend into any Commander deck regardless of which colors you're using.
 While useful, sometimes players "waste" their mana in earlier turns by not including a sufficient amount of mana-efficient spells.

 To rectify this problem, here's a list of seven cheap Artifacts perfect for any Commander deck!
 Banned cards aren't included, lest you see nothing but the Mox series and Black Lotus.